dojo/docs/dojo/request/iframe.rst

 .. contents ::
     :depth: 2

-**dojo/request/iframe** is a provider that uses the an IFrame to provide asynchronous request/responses.
+**dojo/request/iframe** is a provider that uses an IFrame to provide asynchronous requests and responses.

 Introduction
 ============

 ``dojo/request/iframe`` deprecates :ref:`dojo/io/iframe <dojo/io/iframe>` and is part of Dojo's Request API.
 It is designed to handle complex request/response scenarios which cannot be handled by the standard :ref:`dojo/request/xhr <dojo/request/xhr>`.
 The two main scenarios are:

 * Calling a service on a server other than the one that originated the calling page (cross-domain request).
-Note that in this case, the response body cannot be read.
-So you can send data, but not get any replies.
+  Note that in this case, the response body cannot be read: you can send data, but not get any replies.
 If you need access to the return data, see :ref:`dojo/request/script <dojo/request/script>`.

 * Uploading files from a form (e.g. file input controls).
-The normal XHR mechanism cannot access file data referenced by file selection tags as a security measure. ``dojo/request/iframe``, however, can by proxying those calls through an IFrame make it possible to still do file uploads in an asynchronous manner.
+The normal XHR mechanism cannot access file data referenced by file selection tags as a security measure. ``dojo/request/iframe`` can by proxying those calls through an IFrame, making it possible to still do file uploads in an asynchronous manner.

-``dojo/request/iframe`` works similar to other providers, but it has some specific caveats because of the nature of the mechanism.
+``dojo/request/iframe`` works similar to other providers, but it has some specific caveats because of the nature of the iframe mechanism.

 Usage
 =====